 Labor Management Safety Committees can be an effective safety programming tool if barriers are eliminated and the committee and its members have a clear understanding of their roles and responsibilities.
-To assist state agencies create more effective safety committees, review the following documents developed jointly by the MN OSHA Workplace Consultation and the Bureau of Mediation Services.

 The need for and requirements of Labor Management Safety Committees are also detailed in the following Labor Contracts and Plans: